digitallyinduced/ihp/Guide/validation.markdown

 ### Sharing Between Create and Update Action

-Usually you have a lot of the same validation logic when creating and updating a record.
+Usually, you have a lot of the same validation logic when creating and updating a record.
 To avoid duplicating the validation rules, you can apply them inside the `buildPost` function.
 This function is used by the create as well as the update action to read in the form values.

 Here is how this can look: